Arendal Line: Construction

 The Grimstad Line had been built faster, and was opened on 14 September 1907.
 On 17 October 1908, the first train ran between Arendal and Froland.
 However, regular services did not start until 23 November.
 The line had two train per day per direction, using a single train.
 Travel time was between 52 and 58 minutes, with intermediate stops at Bråstad, Rise and Blakstad.
 The first official opening of the line took place on 17 December 1910 by Prime Minister Wollert Konows, when the whole section from Arendal to Åmli was taken into use.
 Regular service from Froland to Åmli started the following day.
 The section from Arendal to Åmli cost NOK 5.3 million and received Class IV locomotives.
 During the early years, trains could be as long as having three locomotives and 22 cars.
 On Sundays, the train was used by people in Arendal to visit the surrounding areas, and these trains could have up to 400 passengers.

 From the opening, there were two or three train per direction per day, of which one train only went between Froland and Arendal.
 Travel time between Arendal and Åmli was between two and a half and three hours.
 The morning trains from Åmli to Aendal and the afternoon express service the other way carried post.
 Post offices were established at Bøylestad, Flaten and Simonstad.
 Two additional stations, at Torbjørnsbu and Rossedalen, were taken into use on 1 May 1911.
-The same year, parliament decided that the Arendal Line would be its own district and not be administrated along with the Setesdal Line from Kristiansand.
+The same year, parliament decided that the Arendal Line would be its own district and not be administered along with the Setesdal Line from Kristiansand.

 The decision to extend the line to Tveitsund (Treungen from 1926) was taken by parliament on 20 July 1908.
 The details for the section in Bratsberg was taken in 1910, and the remaining part in 1911.
 Construction started in late 1910 in the north, while the southern part started construction at the end of the year.
 About 300 people worked on the line, which saw a strike from 1 May 1912 until the end of August.
 Laying of track started during late 1912.
 North of Gaukås, the terrain was more hilly.
 At one place, 4000 m3 of earth and 6000 m3 needed to be removed to create a cutting.
 The line had a minimum curve radius of 250 m and had gravel ballast.
 The permanent way was built wide enough for the line to be converted to standard gauge.